elastic/opentelemetry/docs/kubernetes/operator/README.md

 where <LANGUAGE> is one of: `go` , `java`, `nodejs`, `python`, `dotnet`

-For detailed instructions and examples on how to instrument applications in Kubernetes using the OpenTelemetry Operator, refer to this guide (TBD-add link and document).
+For detailed instructions and examples on how to instrument applications in Kubernetes using the OpenTelemetry Operator, refer to [Instrumenting applications](/docs/kubernetes/operator/instrumenting-applications.md).

+For troubleshooing details and verification steps, refer to [Troubleshooting auto-instrumentation](docs/kubernetes/operator/troubleshoot-auto-instrumentation.md)

 ## Limitations